 To address public and regulatory concerns, it is important to engage stakeholders—including potential critics—to build a broad consensus around need and available options before an investment strategy or project is agreed upon.
 The resulting public conversations can be messy, particularly with renewable energy or other initiatives of importance to public interest groups and government agencies.
 Before engaging the wider community, utilities should reach some internal consensus on the solution set of potential options.
 This should consider an assessment of the economic and policy goals of the utility and regulators, and the needs of the engineers and grid operators, who typically are more risk-averse in favor of reliability and resiliency.

 Finally, utilities need to ensure that stakeholders share the same vision of success.
 The answers to most questions about cost savings and efficiency improvements are likely to be inexact, yet utilities can minimize conflict and criticism by working both internally and externally to establish clear criteria, enabling them to gauge success, and adapt when plans start to go awry.

 The EV market is poised for aggressive growth in the next decade.
-The segment is expected to grow at a 57% compounded rate by 2024.
 We believe that transportation electrification and the harnessing of flexible EV charging loads pose a transformative opportunity for utilities.